Mariacristina88/D3.js-Tooltip/README.md

 ##Tooltip

 Now that we have our bar chart, we can create the tooltip.
-To do this we need to create a DIV which has initially display none because it hasn't to be showed right now but only when we hovered one specific bar.
-We also add to the DIV the class "mytooltip" to implement some CSS later on and we also set the opacity of the DIV as 0 which will be useful to make a simple transition when the tooltip appear.
+To do this we need to create a DIV which is setted initially 'display none' because it should not be shown right now but only when we will hover one specific bar.
+We also add to the DIV the class "mytooltip" to implement some CSS attributes later on and we also set the opacity of the DIV as 0 which will be useful to make a simple transition when the tooltip appear.

 <pre lang="js">
 var myTool = d3.select("body")